pkmital/CADL/session-1/README.md

 Then remember to complete the remaining parts of Assignemnt 1 on Kadenze!:

-    * Participation Assessment: Comment on another student's open-ended arrangement
+    * Participation Assessment: Comment on another student's open-ended arrangement (Part 4).
+Think about what images they've used in their dataset and how the arrangement reflects what could be represented by that data.
     * (Extra Credit): Forum Post - Find artists making use of machine learning to organize data or finding representations within large datasets.